Well, that’s why we developed the Ultimate B2B Sales Guide.

 They have Ego which drives them to overcome rejections and obstacles so that they can close the deal in a way that is good for them and the company

-These two skills are necessary and need to be in balance at all time.
-Every person in the organisation can apply these skills since everyone is involved in selling something to someone.
+These two skills are necessary and need to be balanced at all times.
+Every person in the organization can apply these skills since everyone is involved in selling something to someone.

 How are your ego and empathy skills?
 Do you believe you use one more than the other?

 Think of an opportunity that you are working on right now and reflect on which skill you are using more than the other.
 Are you giving the customer too much or are you being too aggressive with your approach?

 Remember, nothing really happens in a business until someone sells something!

 Think of the Benefits that your offerings provide your B2B customers

 The sale of your products or solutions is what keeps your company alive, and to best position your offerings you need to focus on the benefits that they provide to your clients instead of focusing on the features of these offerings.